Whether you are an art student, a seasonal painter, or a veteran artist, you’ll need a good easel to bring your ideas to life.

-The H-Frame easel is the fully decked option for professional artists.
-It is great for artists who produce commissioned art because it can accommodate large size canvases very easily and gives an array of features like cups, non-skid grips, trays, etc.
+The H-Frame easel is a fully decked option for professional artists.
+It is great for artists who produce commissioned art because it can accommodate large-size canvases very easily and gives an array of features like cups, non-skid grips, trays, etc.

 Although this easel has a large footprint, many artists are willing to make that sacrifice for increased productivity because most of them have room for painting already.